ansible-lockdown/RHEL9-CIS-Audit/README.md

 ---

 ## RHEL 9 Goss config

-## Overview
+# Overview

-based on RedHat 8 CIS 2.0.0
+based on CIS 2.0.0

+Ability to audit a system using a lightweight binary to check the current state.

+This is:

+- very small 11MB
+- lightweight
+- self contained

-Set of configuration files and directories to run the first stages of CIS of RHEL 9 servers
+It works using a set of configuration files and directories to audit STIG of RHEL/CentOS 7 servers.
+These files/directories correlate to the STIG Level and STIG_ID

-This is configured in a directory structure level.

-Goss is run based on the goss.yml file in the top level directory.
-This specifies the configuration.
+Tested on

+- RHEL8
+- CentOS8
+- Rocky8
+- Alma-Linux 8

 ## Requirements